Interpretable Sequence Modeling of Educational Behavior using Temporal Attention Networks

 Abstract

-The increasing popularity of learning platforms online has led to vast amounts of sequential data regarding learner behavior.
+The increasing popularity of online learning platforms has led to vast amounts of sequential data regarding learner behavior.
 Available predictive models tend to focus on fixed features.
-They cannot pinpoint the time-dynamic changes in learning activity, which reduces the effectiveness of predictive methods and makes them more difficult to understand.
+They cannot pinpoint the dynamic temporal changes in learning activity, thereby reducing the effectiveness of predictive methods and making them more challenging to understand.
 In this work, the Dynamic Temporal Attention Network (DTAN) is proposed.
-This novel deep learning architecture learns e-learning behavior based on time-aware attention and temporal convolution to enhance the predictive accuracy and interpretability.
+This novel deep learning architecture learns e-learning behavior using time-aware attention and temporal convolution to enhance predictive accuracy and interpretability.
 TCN has already been combined with two significant attention modules.
 The Attention-over-Time windows (ATW) and the Dynamic Contextual Attention Mechanism (DCAM).
-With such components, the model can learn short and long-term dependencies on the learner behavior and adaptively prioritize critical time slots.
-To train and evaluate the model, two large-scale datasets are used: EdNet, containing over 130 million question-and-answer interactions in the K-12 context, and OULAD, an exam-taking dataset in the university context.
-By outperforming state-of-the-art models, including long-short term memory (LSTM) and gated recurrent units (GRU), and standard TCNs, TAN results in a significant improvement in diverse classification tasks.
-It has a strong early prediction skill and an interpretable visualization that focuses on weight, marking critical incidences of a growing learner journey.
+With such components, the model can learn short and long-term dependencies on the learner’s behavior and adaptively prioritize critical time slots.
+To train and evaluate the model, two large-scale datasets are used: EdNet, containing over 130 million question and answer interactions in the K-12 context, and OULAD, an exam-taking dataset in the university context.
+By outperforming state-of-the-art models, including long short-term memory (LSTM) and gated recurrent units (GRU), as well as standard TCNs, TAN achieves significant improvements across diverse classification tasks.
+It has strong early prediction skills and an interpretable visualization that focuses on weight, highlighting critical incidents in a growing learner journey.
 Such observations are essential in the process of providing individual instruction and necessary intervention.
-TAN delivers a solution to sequential data modeling in education that is interpretable, thereby boosting efficiency significantly, mainly when used in adaptive learning systems.
+DTAN delivers an interpretable solution for sequential data modeling in education, significantly boosting efficiency, particularly in adaptive learning systems.

 Downloads